 The calculations in Table 1 provide information on the relative value, measured in terms of retirement income support, of assets held inside and outside a TDA.
 The calculations apply to assets that have already been contributed to either a taxable or a tax-deferred account.
 These calculations can also be used to provide some information on the attractiveness of contributing to a tax-deferred account.
-Consider an individual who can allocate one dollar of current earnings either to a tax-deferred account, where it can be used to purchase one dollar of assets, or to a taxable account, where it can be used to purchase one dollar of assets, or to a taxable account, where it can be used to purchase of assets.
-Comparing $E{bond}(a)$, the current value of one dollar in a TDA, and $(1-\tau)$, the current value of one dollar earned, taxed, and contributed to a taxable account, illuminates the desirability of contributing to a tax-deferred account.
+Consider an individual who can allocate one dollar of current earnings either to a tax-deferred account, where it can be used to purchase one dollar of assets, or to a taxable account, where it can be used to purchase (1- τ) dollars of assets.
+Comparing $E{bond}(a)$, the current value of one dollar in a TDA, and (1- τ), the current value of one dollar earned, taxed, and contributed to a taxable account, illuminates the desirability of contributing to a tax-deferred account.
 When $E{bond}(a) > (1-\tau)$, contributing to the TDA will yield more retirement income support than saving outside the TDA.

 Consider the application of this rule in the upper panel of Table 1.
-All of the entries for $E{bond}(a)$ are at least as great as (1- τ), with strict equality only when the deferral horizon is zero.
+All of the entries for $E{bond}(a)$ are at least as great as $(1-\tau)$, with strict equality only when the deferral horizon is zero.
 Thus in all cases households would find that contributing to a tax-deferred plan would increase the level of wealth available to support retirement consumption relative to saving the same pre-tax earnings outside a TDA.
 The conclusion that contributing to the tax-deferred account raises the household's available wealth at retirement would be strengthened if the household participated in a retirement plan that was eligible for corporate matching contributions.
 This is often the case in 401(k) plans.
 In this case, contributing a dollar to the TDA would increase the value of retirement wealth whenever $(1+m)E{bond}(a) > (1-\tau)$, where m denotes the corporate match rate on employee contributions.